 The recommended first energy dose for defibrillation is 2 J/kg.
 If a second dose is required, it should be doubled to 4 J/kg.
 If a manual defibrillator is not available, an AED equipped with a pediatric attenuator is preferred for infants.

-An AED with a pediatric attenuator is also preferred for children (Class IIb, LOE C)
+An AED with a pediatric attenuator is also preferred for children <8 years of age.
+If neither is available, an AED without a dose attenuator may be used.
+(Class IIb, LOE C)

 Rescuers should coordinate chest compressions and shock delivery to minimize the time between compressions and shock delivery and to resume CPR, beginning with compressions, immediately after shock delivery.
 The AED will prompt the rescuer to re-analyze the rhythm about every 2 minutes.
 Shock delivery should ideally occur as soon as possible after compressions.